DaxiaK/MyDiary/README.md

 This list is what functionality I will implement , the number is the sequence for coding.

-1. Google account backup
+1. Google account backup & setting page
 2. Allow changing diary time
 3. page curl effect
 4. Add web block in diary
 5. Add photo in diary
 6. Implments search
-7. Support Chinese sort
-8. More theme , More profile
+7. More theme , More profile
+8. OOBE (Alpha)
+9. Support Chinese sort
-9. Allow order for topic , memo
+10. Allow order for topic , memo
+11. Add password (beta)
-10. Add bookmark for diary
+12. Add bookmark for diary
-11. Add music in diary
+13. Add music in diary
-12. Supprot JP sort
+14. Supprot JP sort

 Coding & Designing:

 1. Add mistake-proofing
-2. OOBE

 ## Use case